javicg/toggl-sync/README.md

 Application to synchronize Toggl entries to Jira.

-At our company, logging work on Jira helps us visualize if we are focusing on the right things, or if we are spending too much time on other work (meetings, support, etc).
+Logging work on Jira helps visualize if we are focusing on the right things, or if we are spending too much time on other work (meetings, support, etc).

-Most of us use [Toggl](https://toggl.com/) for time tracking...
+If you use [Toggl](https://toggl.com/) for time tracking...

 ![Toggl UI](.github/assets/toggl-ui.png)

-... but then have to spend time updating our work logs on Jira, and this is not fun to do.
+... you then have to spend time updating your work logs on Jira, and this is not fun to do.

 This small application helps synchronizing all those Toggl entries to Jira, following very simple naming conventions.